bc88bc/P4CF/README.md

 -   Strike-parallel direction

     -   *AveStrike*:
-        -   If *method* = 1, the average strike-parallel direction,
-            taken as the azimuth from the first vertex to the last vertex of user-specified rupture trace.
+        -   If *method* = 1, the average strike-parallel direction is taken as the azimuth from the first vertex to the last vertex of user-specified rupture trace.
         -   If *method* = 2, verbatim from the input strike direction.